ewolin/HighFreqNoiseMustang_paper/README.md

 (useful if you just want to tweak plotting parameters)

 ### Simple example
 A quick way to test the script and config file is to run it for a single station.
 The config.json file in Examples/SingleStation will fetch and calculate a single PDF for SPREE station XI.SN54.
-(One of my favorite stations, located on a beautiful sand prairie in Wisconsin.)
+(This was one of my favorite stations to visit, located on a beautiful sand prairie in Wisconsin.)
 ```bash
 cd Examples/SingleStation
 addIRISPDF.py --doall